Welcome to the

 The visual arts program spans all age levels in all four school divisions.

-Early arts courses focus on activities that develop students’ knowledge and understanding of principles of design such as line, color, and shape.
+Early arts courses focus on activities that develop students’ knowledge and understanding of elements of design such as line, color, and shape.

 In the middle school/key stage 3 years and into high school, students progress from two-dimensional art to three-dimensional and digital art.
 In high school, students also have the opportunity to explore Korean art and its techniques, allowing them to experience and partake in the rich art history and styles of our host country.